 What Do I Do With My 1099?

-You will receive your 1099 either by mail, directly in your Justworks account, or both.
+You will receive your 1099 by mail and directly in your Justworks account.
 The electronic and paper copies will be identical and either can be used to file your taxes.

 How Do I Find My 1099 in Justworks?